 Finally, using city owned lots to convert or build homeless shelters means that the shelters would be introduced and become permanent in communities that never asked for them, were not consulted, nor desired a homeless shelter when commercial, residential, and industrial property owners purchased or moved into a targeted community decades ago.
 There is plenty of undeveloped land where hangars or climate-controlled tents can be built cheaply and temporarily outside the City of Los Angeles and miles away from other municipalities as well while providing full envelope homeless services.
-Moreover, sidewalks and alleys where homeless services facilities are presently located within industrial and commercial zones have proven to be grounds for social/environmental disasters of the type that taxpayers have feared for decades; that alone is proof that the City of Los Angeles is all talk and no walk.
 However, if homeless individuals are not expected to adhere to rehabilitation criteria or should they continue to abuse substances and not become productive members of society then all of the taxpayer money used to house and rehabilitate them will have been in vain and that is both abuse and theft of taxpayer money.
 Taxpayers expect a positive return for their hard-earned money and they do have far reaching memories when it comes time to the ballot box.